Q1Media/node-style-guide/Readme.md

 ## Formatting

-### 2 Spaces for indentation
+### Tabs for indentation

-Use 2 spaces for indenting your code and swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.
+Use tabs for indenting your code and swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.

 ### Newlines